 Understanding Boolean Logic in Python 3

 The Boolean data type can be one of two values, either True or False.
-We use Booleans in programming to make comparisons and to control the flow of the program.
+We use Booleans in programming to make comparisons and to determine the flow of control in a given program.

 Booleans represent the truth values that are associated with the logic branch of mathematics, which informs algorithms in computer science.
 Named for the mathematician George Boole, the word Boolean always begins with a capitalized B. The values